 You only get Ambilight with Philips.
 This is where colour LEDs project light out of the TV’s sides, matching the colour of the on-screen content.
 It looks neat, and also improves the perception of contrast.

 Be careful, though.
-This side of the market is packed with budget brands, which often don’t delivery quite the same quality, or miss out features.
+This side of the market is packed with budget brands, which often don’t deliver quite the same quality, or which miss out features.

 The LG 32LM630B is one of the obvious low-cost 32-inch TVs from a name you can trust.
 It has a good smart TV software and Freeview Play, rather than just a basic terrestrial tuner.